Daily life

 Nîmes

-The Tango bus network makes it easy to get around the city, with lines 2 and 5 serving all three campuses.
+The Tango bus network makes it easy to get around the city, particularly thanks to lines 2 and 5, which serve all three campuses.

 Mende

-Urban transport is provided by TUM (Transports Urbains Mendois).
+Urban transportation is provided by TUM (Transports Urbains Mendois).

 Line 1 drops you off near the Faculty of Education.